yelircaasi/nix-config/software-lists/browsing-and-networking.md

 * [slugify](https://github.com/benlinton/slugify) - Command that converts filenames and directories to a web friendly format
 ### Firewalls
 * (PG) [FireHOL](https://firehol.org/) - Linux firewall (`iptables`) manager for humans.
-* (PG) https://github.com/firewalld/firewalld - Firewalld provides a dynamically managed firewall with support for network or firewall zones to define the trust level of network connections or interfaces.
+* (PG)[firewalld -](https://github.com/firewalld/firewalld -)Firewalld provides a dynamically managed firewall with support for network or firewall zones to define the trust level of network connections or interfaces.
 * (PG) [GuFW](https://gufw.org/) - One of the easiest firewalls in the world of Linux.
-* (PG) https://github.com/evilsocket/opensnitch - OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
+* (PG)[opensnitch -](https://github.com/evilsocket/opensnitch -)OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
 * (PG) [Portmaster](https://safing.io/) - Portmaster is a free and open-source application firewall that does the heavy lifting for you.
 Restore privacy and take back control over all your computer’s network activity.
 ### Crawling, Scraping, Downloading
 * [Coursaros](https://github.com/SpyridonLaz/Coursaros) -  [Download videos and subtitles from https://edx.org to your computer easily.](https://github.com/SpyridonLaz/Coursaros)**
 * [aria2](https://aria2.github.io/)
 * [scrapeghost/](https://github.com/jamesturk/scrapeghost/) - extend with other LLMs
-* https://github.com/aria2/aria2 - Lightweight and easy-to-use download utility; it supports HTTP/HTTPS, FTP, SFTP, BitTorrent, Metalink and multiple sources; cross-platform.
+*[aria2 -](https://github.com/aria2/aria2 -)Lightweight and easy-to-use download utility; it supports HTTP/HTTPS, FTP, SFTP, BitTorrent, Metalink and multiple sources; cross-platform.
 * https://www.httrack.com/
 * [clauneck](https://github.com/serpapi/clauneck)
 * [cli](https://github.com/httpie/cli) - [httpie](http://httpie.org/) A command line HTTP client, a user-friendly cURL replacement.